duinoWitchery/hd44780/README.md

 The table below is a summary of all the available API functions in the hd44780 library.

-Additional information about the API functions and how to use them can be found in the included examples.
+Additional information about the API functions and how to use them can be found in the examples.

 |Function                               | Description                           |